MahdiMoushekhian/MahdiMoushekhian/README.md

 - 👀 I’m a Computer Engineer .

-- 🌱 Currently exploring the depths of Data.
+- 🌱 Currently exploring the depths of Data world.

 - 🚀 Passionate about Data science and Machine learning.